lapm-dev/lapm-dev.github.io/README.md

 # 🍿 Shikimori Plugin for Lampa
+# It's not ready yet.
+The functionality is not working and is not stable.
+This is an experiment of working with Lampa and Claude 3.5 Sonnet.
 ## 📝 Description

 This plugin integrates Shikimori functionality into the Lampa online cinema platform.
 It allows users to automatically track their anime watching progress on Shikimori directly from Lampa.